Ludichrist: CBGBs Records

 The group performed mainly in NYC where there were existing venues and a hardcore scene, but the group first substantial following grew out of a series of shows at Club Anthrax in Connecticut, enabling the group to larger crowds around the east coast region.
 After a series of energized performances at his venue, CBGBs owner Hilly Kristal asked the group to release a live recording of their show on CBGBs record label which he was reviving through a series of cassette-only releases.
 Instead of releasing the live performance made on the venues mixing console earlier that day the group waited until the venue was closed then performed a more precise version of its set to only the engineer, Steve.
 This live recording was expertly combined with crowd sounds from the earlier matinee and released as "CBGBs Live "Off the Board" Ludichrist".

 Founding member, Mark Durnex (aka Mark Kanabrocki) who had written most of the first album's songs appears only on the two demos and the CBGBs cassette – leaving the group before Immaculate Deception was recorded.
 Long Island native and ludichrist fan Joe Butcher joined the group as second guitarist, bringing his active musical sensibilities with him.
-Joe wrote the album track "Thinking of You" (lyrics by Tommy Christ).
+Joe wrote the music for the album track "Thinking of You" – lyrics by Tommy Christ.

+Per an interview with Cummings that was posted on Facebook in November 2024 by Blasted by Britton, a reissue of the CBGBs cassette is being discussed with Megaforce Records.

 Immaculate Deception

-Immaculate Deception features the line-up: Batross, Butcher, Christ, Cummings, and Valle – and was recorded at Platinum Island Sounds in Manhattan with Randy Burns producing.
+Immaculate Deception features the lineup Batross, Butcher, Christ, Cummings, and Valle, and was recorded at Platinum Island Sounds in Manhattan with Randy Burns producing.
 The album track "You Can't Have Fun" features guest vocalists Roger Miret, John Connelly, Chris Notaro, and Eddie Sutton from fellow New York bands Agnostic Front, Nuclear Assault, Crumbsuckers and Leeway.
 Drummer and founder Al Batross left the group after Immaculate Deception was recorded.

 Powertrip

 By the time their second album, Powertrip, was released, only two original members, singer Tommy and guitarist Glen, were left.
 The band became far more metallic in style, while retaining a range of musical influences and being more overtly humorous, they abandoned the early hardcore style and featured musicianship by Paul Neider (guitar) and Dave Miranda (drums) in particular.
+After the American tour bassist Mike Walter departed and Guy Bronga joined the group.
+After the European tour drummer Dave Miranda departed and Mike Boyko joined the group.

-Before the release of its third album "Here Comes Trouble" on Combat Core / Relativity Records, the group renamed itself Scatterbrain, to circumvent a boycott by conservative record distributors.
+Before the release of Ludichrist' third album "Here Comes Trouble" on In Effect Records, the group renamed itself Scatterbrain, to circumvent a boycott by conservative Christian record distributors.

+In a Nov.
+2024 interview with Blasted By Britton, Cummings shared that a three-song demo for Powertrip, known as both The Basement Demos and And We Mean That, will be issued in the future by F.O.A.D.
+Records.